ratewalamit/Ratewal_Notes/github/learning_github.md

     IdentityFile ~/.ssh/id_rsa.github
     #IdentitiesOnly yes # remove this line you you want to use id_rsa.pub for authentication, it bypasses the  and use the id_rsa.github instead of id_rsa
 ```

-## Modify the remote origin
-### Most important is you give url in the proper form, i.e. as given below, it wont work for
+*Most important is you give url in the proper form, i.e. as given below, it wont work for*
 :x: https://github.com/ratewalamit/reponame.git

 :heavy_check_mark: git@github.com:your_github_username/repository_name.git